jsmith628/maths-traits/README.md

 that is maximally abstract *and* that is easy enough to use such that working with mathematical generics and high abstraction is nearly as simple as designing around a specific type.

-This system can be used in cases ranging broadly from something as simple as making [reals](analysis::Real) number algorithms apply seamlessly to different precisions to simplifying [vector](algebra::VectorSpace) systems such that using polynomials as coordinates is as easy as switching to a [ring module](algebra::RingModule), or even to something complex like separating the different poperties of [rings](algebra::ring_like) from the [Integers](algebra::Integer) so that objects like polynomials can be rightfully marked as able to do things like [Euclidean division](algebra::EuclideanDiv)
+This system can be used in cases ranging broadly from something as simple as making reals number algorithms apply seamlessly to different precisions to simplifying vector systems such that using polynomials as coordinates is as easy as switching to a ring module, or even to something complex like separating the different poperties of rings from the Integers so that objects like polynomials can be rightfully marked as able to do things like Euclidean division

 To accomplish this goal, the provided framework provided is built with a number of design considerations:
-* For ease of use and implementation, the included systems utilize [standard Rust][std] or well established libraries, like [`num_traits`], whenever possible instead of creating new systems.
+* For ease of use and implementation, the included systems utilize standard Rust or well established libraries, like `num_traits`, whenever possible instead of creating new systems.
 * Traits representing operations or properties and traits representing particular kinds of structures have been seperated in distinct sets of feature traits and distinct sets of trait aliases.
 This way, implementation of the structures is a simple matter of implementing the features and using